Skip to content

 Flat-Roof Photovoltaics Zug – Loads, Roof Protection and Mounting

 In Canton Zug, flat roofs on commercial buildings and company headquarters are the focus – especially international headquarters with sustainability requirements.
-WWZ compensates feed-in at approximately 12.50 Rp./kWh.
+WWZ has remunerated feed-in at around 8.5 Rp./kWh since July 2025; from 2026 remuneration tracks the BFE reference market price (quarterly, statutory minimum 6 Rp./kWh up to 30 kW) plus HKN.
 The high density of smart energy solutions and the blockchain ecosystem create demand for intelligent self-consumption management on flat roofs with monitoring and data connectivity.